 Buying from secondhand stores

-Stores that sell secondhand items have some potential of earning you some money if you flip them.
+Stores that sell secondhand items have some potential of earning you some money from flipping records.
 Thrift stores, used book stores, flea markets, and even garage sales may have some hidden gems.

 They may also be more willing to sell them to you if you’re willing to buy them in bulk.
 Just make sure you have some way to know if what you’re buying has some value.